Altering or Removing Firearm Serial Number

 For the prosecutor to convict you, he must prove beyond a reasonable doubt:

-Guns are registered.
-If a gun is stolen by the defendant, then having the gun on him during a crime with a serial number linking him back to the owner he stole from ties him to two different crimes.What the State Prosecutor Has to Prove to Convict You of the Possession of a Firearm with an Altered or Removed Serial Number
+Guns are registered in West Palm Beach.
+If a gun is stolen by the defendant, then having the gun on him during a crime with a serial number linking him back to the owner he stole from ties him to two different crimes.What the State Prosecutor has to Prove to Convict You of the Possession of a Firearm with an Altered or Removed Serial Number

 The state prosecutor must prove beyond a reasonable doubt:

-There are some potential defenses to this crime.
+There are some potential defenses to this crime in West Palm Beach.
 The defendant has to know that the serial number has been removed.
 There was one Florida case where the defendant was in possession of a firearm with the serial number removed, but the plate which had the serial number on it was missing.
 Therefore, the state prosecutor could not prove that the defendant knew the serial number was removed since there was no evidence that the plate had been removed.Possession of the Gun

 There are two types of possession: (1) actual possession and (2) constructive possession.